-Carnival…just the word brings to mind vivid costumes, exuberant dance music, and off-the-hook street parties and parades.
-While many people associate Carnival with Rio de Janeiro or Venice, the Caribbean islands also go all out when it comes to this fantastic celebration of traditions, culture and community.
+Carnival…just the word brings to mind vivid costumes, exuberant dance music, and exhilarating street parties and parades.
+While many people associate Carnival with Rio de Janeiro or Venice, the Caribbean Islands also go all out when it comes to this fantastic celebration of traditions, culture and community.

 If you’re planning a trip to the islands, we highly suggest timing it around Caribbean Carnival because it’s something everyone should experience at least once.
 Join us as we embark on a journey through the different islands that celebrate Carnival in various months, each offering its own distinct flavor and traditions.
-So if you’re already planning your vacation days next here, here’s a rundown of Caribbean Carnival 2024 and when it happens on the different islands.
+So if you’re already planning your vacation days next here, here’s a calendar of Caribbean Carnival 2024 dates and what to expect on the different islands.

 History of Carnival in the Caribbean

 Carnival’s roots dig deep, tracing back to ancient Greece and Rome, where it all kicked off with pagan celebrations filled with music, dance, and wild revelries.
 When Christianity stepped into the picture, Carnival was reshaped, becoming the prelude to the Lenten season – a final feast before the fast.
 It was the medieval Europeans who really amped up the structure and flair, with the Venice Carnival setting the gold standard in masquerade grandeur.